andredesousa/quarkus-aws-lambda/README.md

 - `./gradlew dependencyUpdates` - Displays the dependency updates for the project.
 - `./gradlew quarkusBuild` - Quarkus builds a runner jar based on the build jar.
 - `./gradlew release` - Performs release, creates tag and pushes it to remote.
-- `./gradlew deploy` - Deploys the application to AWS.
+- `./gradlew deploy` - Deploys the lambda to AWS.
 - `./gradlew help` - Displays a help message.

 For more details, read the [Command-Line Interface](https://docs.gradle.org/current/userguide/command_line_interface.html) documentation in the [Gradle User Manual](https://docs.gradle.org/current/userguide/userguide.html).

 ## Running in development mode

-You can run your application in dev mode that enables live coding using `./gradlew quarkusDev` command.
+You can run your lambda in dev mode that enables live coding using `./gradlew quarkusDev` command.

 [Lombok](https://projectlombok.org/) provides several annotations designed to avoid writing Java code known to be repetitive and/or boilerplate.